How Call in Studio Works / FAQ

 Advanced Features

-- Can I Customize the Phone Prompts Callers Hear on My Show?
+- Can I Customize the Phone Prompts Callers Hear on My Show or Meeting?

-- Can I Allow Other Users Access to My Show (to Host or Screen Calls)?
+- Can I Allow Other Users Access to My Show/Meeting (to Host or Screen Calls)?

 - How Do I Authorize Guests, Hosts, or Screeners by Caller ID?